cytoscape/web-export-templates/README.md

-## Export as Interactive Web Application Template
+# Web Export Template for Cytoscape 3

-### What is this?
+## What is this?
-This is the parent project for all web application templates for __Export as Interactive Web Visualization__ option available for Cytoscape 3.2.0 and later.
-However, these are simple JavaScript applications and you can use these as starting points for your own network visualization projects.
+This is the parent project for all web application templates for __Export as Interactive Web Visualization__ option available in Cytoscape 3.2.0 and later.

+## Requirments
+* Node.js
+* Gulp
+* Grunt

-### Current Templates
+## Current Templates

-#### Simple Export
+### Simple Export
-Simple web application using Cytoscape.js to visualize the Cytoscpae.js-compatible JSON files.
+Simple web application using Cytoscape.js to visualize single network view exported in Cytoscpae.js JSON file.

 ##### How to Build Project
 This template uses [gulp](http://gulpjs.com/) for building application.

-###### Build Aplication:
+###### Build Application:
 ```
 gulp
 ```